 Berkshire Community College strives to reduce waste and foster an environmentally conscious campus and community.
 Your participation is essential in helping the College reach this goal.
 Please see BCC's recycling and composting guidelines below and make use of the bins provided throughout the campus.
 For waste reduction tips, visit The Center for EcoTechnology.

 You can recycle plastic, aluminum, tin, plastic, and glass bottles, as well as fairly clean plastic food containers (such as yogurt cups).
-There are dozens of "bottle and can" recycling bins across campus.
+There are dozens of recycling bins across campus.

 - Plastic containers with the #1–7 symbols (you may leave caps on bottles)

 - Plastic grocery bags with the #2 and #4 symbols — includes milk jugs, water bottles, detergent & shampoo bottles, butter tubs, plastic yogurt cups, microwave food trays, plant flats, flower pots, etc.

 - DO NOT RECYCLE: Bottles that contained automotive fluids orhazardous materials; styrofoam cups, plates, peanuts, packaging, etc.; plastic bags such as garbage, food storage, drycleaning, etc.; or plastic film

 - Wash all food residue, heavy soil, grease or soapy liquids from containers

 - Bags must be clean & dry — all paper and receipts must be removed

 - You may recycle clear, brown, green and blue glass bottles and jars.

 - DO NOT RECYCLE: Dishes or ceramics, light bulbs, broken windows, or mirrors